 One crucial aspect of acoustics is how sound is reflected off surfaces in a room.
 When a sound is produced in a space, it creates many reflections that arrive at the listener's ears at different times.
 The direct sound travels in a straight line from the source to the listener, while some of the sound is reflected off surfaces in the room, creating early and late reflections.

 This illustration shows how a sound in a room reaches a listener’s ears via several pathways.
 The direct sound spreads straight from the source to the listener.
 Any other sound is reflected off the surfaces in the room.
-Because the distance traveled by the reflected sound is greater than that of the direct sound, the reflected sounds arrive at the listener’s ears later and are lower in amplitude.
+Because the distance travelled by the reflected sound is greater than that of the direct sound, the reflected sounds arrive at the listener’s ears later and are lower in amplitude.

 How hearing aids can help

 It is important for hearing aids to replicate sound as naturally as possible so that wearers can feel the acoustics of the room in the same way as everyone else.
-One way to do that involves minimizing the time delay from when the hearing aid detects a sound to when a wearer hears it.
+One way to do that involves minimising the time delay from when the hearing aid detects a sound to when a wearer hears it.

 Widex hearing aids have a technology called ZeroDelay that helps maintain the natural sound cues that people use to identify where sounds are coming from in a room.
 A recent study showed that study participants were better at discriminating listening positions in a room when using ZeroDelay technology compared to other premium hearing aids, which have longer processing delays.